nvms/basecoat/README.md

 # Basecoat

 Basecoat is a small CSS framework built on top of [normalize-scss](https://github.com/JohnAlbin/normalize-scss): "*A modern alternative to CSS resets*".
 It began as (and still remains) a personal project meant to be used as a base style for desktop applications built using [Electron](https://electron.atom.io/).
+It is not limited to this particular use case, though.

 ### Requirements for building